learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Improved the performance of searching for users (hotfixed to Stable Release 13)
 - Added options to search by students/teachers that have enrolled in/attended/taught for previous programs
 - Fixed some combination lists
+- Fixed the combination lists to prevent "NOT"-only selections.

 Program records
 ~~~~~~~~~~~~~~~